Professional Pressure Washer Buyer’s Guide

-Professional pressure washers don’t necessarily have to produce higher output of PSI and GPM.
-Many in fact share the same stats with Semi-Pro units but where these differ is in the quality of construction, design and longevity.
+Professional pressure washers don’t necessarily have to produce a higher output of PSI and GPM.
+Many in fact share the same stats with Semi-Pro units but where these differ is in the quality of construction, design, and longevity.
 They have professional components and are built like a fortress.
 The engines are larger, stronger and more capable with pumps usually always being Triplex by default.
-Additionally, majority of professional pressure washers let you use both hot and cold water (all it requires is to add a water heater).
+Additionally, the majority of professional pressure washers let you use both hot and cold water (all it requires is to add a water heater).

 What You Can Expect From A Professional Pressure Washer